 In reality, is this what happens?
-I’d like to propose that a child brought up by paid native servants may in fact be better adjusted than if they were brought up in the extended company of wealthy colonialist settlers.
+A child brought up by paid native servants may in fact be better adjusted than if they were brought up in the extended company of wealthy colonialist settlers.
 She’d be busting out with even more crap like, “They are not people – they’re servants who must salaam to you.”
 It’s the sudden ripping away of those servants which causes most of the trauma.
 Imagine waking up one morning to find someone you know and love has disappeared forever.
 It’s about to get so much worse.
 Is ‘cross’ really the right word?

 [The Secret Garden] takes the traditional children’s literature trope of the orphan protagonist and twists it.
 Mary Lennox is not a good-hearted, put-upon creature, cut from the cloth of Oliver Twist or Cinderella (or Anne Shirley, Pip, Jane Eyre or Heidi).
 Rather she is spoiled, homely, mean and sometimes violent.The Guardian (I disagree about Anne Shirley being a character without moral and psychological weakness.)